treolabs/treopim/README.md

 ![anne](docs/_assets/zs_ft_19_01_2018_employee_eng2.png)

+TreoPIM is an open-source product information management system (PIM), developed by TreoLabs GmbH, which is based on TreoCore Software platform and is developed by TreoLabs GmbH.
+TreoCore is distributed under GPLv3 License and is free.
+It has a lot of features right out-of-the box and thus is an excellent tool for cost-effective and timely application development.

-TreoPIM is a single page application (SPA) with an API-centric architecture and flexible data model based on entities, entity attributes and relations of all kinds among them.
+TreoPIM is a single page application (SPA) with an API-centric and service-oriented architecture (SOA).
+It has a flexible data model based on entities, entity attributes and relations of all kinds among them.
 TreoPIM allows you to gather and store all your product content in one place, enrich it and spread it to several channels like own online shop, amazon, eBay, online shops of your distributors, on a tablet or mobile application.
 TreoPIM will help you to structure and organize all your flexible data and get rid of excel mess.

 ## What are the advantages of TreoPIM?
 - Many out-of-the-box features,